What to do in Toronto FEBRUARY 2026

 Nuit Blanch 2025

 Toronto’s all-night celebration of contemporary art returns!
-Throughout the spectacle, 401 will be teaming with dynamic and interactive exhibitions, installations and performances.
-Two floors of creative exploration offer a unique experience highlighting a diversity of cultural practice and showcasing the iconic address that continues to transform Toronto’s cultural landscape.
+Throughout the spectacle, 401 will be teaming with dynamic, interactive exhibitions, installations, and performances.
+Two floors of creative exploration offer a unique experience, highlighting a diversity of cultural practices and showcasing the iconic address that continues to transform Toronto’s cultural landscape.

 WHEN: Oct 4th and 5th from 7PM t0 7AM